wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 For the primary use in building packages and installing wheel variants, the plugin API endpoint is either specified explicitly or inferred from requirements.
-Support for the latter was added as the need to explicitly guess the correct `build-backend` value was noted as a significant shortcoming of PEP 517.
+Support for the latter was added as the need to explicitly guess the correct `build-backend` value was noted as a shortcoming of PEP 517.
 However, for the convenience of package developers, plugins are recommended to install entry points as well.
 Thanks to that, the developer can install the relevant provider plugins to their system, and variant-related tooling will be able to automatically discover it and obtain the correct API backend values.